Daily Book Excerpt: Entertainment Biography/Memoir:

 Lana: The Lady, the Legend, the Truth, by Lana Turner

 You can open up George Eliot’s Middlemarch and find a gem of language on every page.
-Not an exaggeration.
-It’s almost overwhelming, you want her to slow down … because her genius is just too much, I am just a mere mortal, George, let me catch up!
-One of the things I like to do is just flip open Middlemarch to any page and read the first sentence that I see.
+It’s almost overwhelming, you want her to slow down … because her genius is just too much.
+I am just a mere mortal, George, let me catch up!
+One of the things I like to do is just flip open Middlemarch to any page and read the first sentence I see.
 It’s amazing how often it’s a really good one.

 Is this the first time in the history of the planet that Lana Turner was compared to George Eliot?
-I hope so, because it’s about time.
+I hope so, because it’s true.

 You literally cannot open this book without finding an awesome sentence.
 I’m not being sarcastic.
 Why I think this book is so awesome is its complete and utter lack of irony, not to mention its open-faced assumption that we will care about every detail.
 Of course we do, Lana!
 You’re Lana Turner!
 Give us the dish!

 I suppose if you only looked at this book thru a cynical lens, you’d find it irritating and self-involved.

 Your loss, cynics, your loss.